Your Ultimate Guide to Berri

 The Big River Golf and Country Club

-Found centrally within the town, the Big River Golf and Country Club is another excellent option when it comes to accommodation in Berri.
-Built to be a golf resort-style hotel, Big River Golf and Country Club is set amongst lush gardens and has a golf course.
-A swimming pool and a tranquil, green setting contributes to the picturesque setting and suits those looking for a relaxing getaway.
-The newly refurbished modern Tavern is a great addition to your stay.
+A swimming pool and a tranquil, green setting contributes to the feeling of relaxation here and suits those looking for a quieter getaway.
+The newly refurbished modern Tavern is a great addition to your stay and offers great food and a wonderful selection of drinks.
 Found within the hotel itself, the casual yet chic dining option is only a few steps away from your room and offers views across the sweeping golf course.

 Grab yourself a cosy room at one of these excellent hotels in Berri and spend a weekend exploring the Riverland.